kubernetes/enhancements/keps/sig-autoscaling/20181106-in-place-update-of-pod-resources.md

   and thus wasted,
 * Resources have simply been set improperly.

-Currently changing Resources allocation requires the Pod to be recreated since the PodSpec is immutable.
+Currently changing Resource allocation requires the Pod to be recreated since the PodSpec is immutable.

 While many stateless workloads are designed to withstand such a disruption, some